Corvusoft/restbed/docs/example/CUSTOM_HTTP_METHOD.md

 Overview
 --------

-"One of the fundamental constraints of HTTP and the central design feature of REST is a uniform interface provided by (among other things) a small, fixed set of methods that apply universally to all resources.
-The uniform interface constraint has a number of upsides and downsides." -- [StackExchange](https://softwareengineering.stackexchange.com/questions/193821/are-there-any-problems-with-implementing-custom-http-methods)
+A key constraint of HTTP and a core principle of REST is the uniform interface: a small, fixed set of methods applied consistently to all resources.

+This standardisation simplifies system design and improves interoperability, but it can also limit flexibility in certain use cases.

 Example
 -------